Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 WHERE fname LIKE 'A%';

+Another example:
+-- SELECT title, director FROM movies
+-- WHERE title LIKE "Toy Story%";

 #### EXACT MATCH
-SELECT *
-FROM Titles
+SELECT * FROM Titles
-WHERE bktitle = 'Sailing'
+WHERE bktitle = 'Sailing' -- filters rows

 VS.

 #### CONTAINS MATCH
-SELECT *
-FROM Titles
+SELECT * FROM Titles
-WHERE bktitle LIKE '%Art%' -- filters rows
+WHERE bktitle LIKE 'B%'  -- Show all books that begin with letter B -- Also works: -- WHERE bktitle LIKE '[B]%'

 SELECT bktitle
 FROM Titles
--- WHERE bktitle LIKE '%Art%'
--- WHERE bktitle LIKE 'B%'
--- Also works: -- WHERE bktitle LIKE '[B]%'
+-- WHERE bktitle LIKE '%The%'
 -- The following 3 are all the same:
 -- WHERE bktitle LIKE '[ABC]%' -- Replacing '[ABC]%' with '[ABR]%' only shows titles beginning with A, B, or R
 -- WHERE bktitle LIKE '[A-C]%' -- Brackets is a must; Returns titles with books that begin A-C